Suguruz/Suguruz/README.md

   ◟ C+H friendly!!
 Don't be scared to interact with me ⚞^. .^⚟ I prefer talking in whispers, especially if you're trying to get my attention.

+  If I don't reply to your whisper, I probably didn't see it and ended up disconnecting before I could reply.
+Sorry about that.
+Just put it in my ata

  ִִ𓈒𓈒 I'm very shy! Σ(ﾟ口ﾟ;) New ppl/friends are very hard for me to approach.
 I do not approach strangers first, sorry </3 even crowning ppl is scary for me, and I RARELY do it.

  You can usually spot me in a cosplay pony.
 I rarely use anything else.
 Feel free to say hello if you recognize me !